Knowing how to write a good property description is vital if you want to attract buyers, fast.

 In fact, you’re selling one of the most important products the buyer will ever purchase in their lives.

 And that means knowing how to write an effective property listing is vital if you are to secure a viewing request, and eventually a sale.

 AIDA stands for; Attention (sometimes referred to as ‘Awareness’), Interest, Desire, Action.

 It’s used to describe the four key stages needed when advertising anything.
-You need to get peoples attention so they know the product exists, then generate an interest in why the product may be right for them, this is followed by creating a desire for owning the product, with actually making the decision to take the action required (such as booking a viewing) being the final step.
+You need to get people’s attention, so they know the product exists, then generate an interest in why the product may be right for them, this is followed by creating a desire to own the product, with actually making the decision to take the action required (such as booking a viewing) being the final step.

 In short, your property listing needs to follow the AIDA model.